tanojericko/insta-hd-fix/readme.md

-# Zen Browser – Instagram High-Resolution Image Fix
+# Instagram High-Resolution Image Fix

 This repository provides a **Zen / Firefox-specific fix** for Instagram images downgrading to low resolution after load.
 Works with Chronium-based browsers as well.